-In many ways, NYC is the centre of the jazz world.
+In many ways, New York City is the centre of the jazz world.

-And, as such, New York jazz clubs, bars & venues provide a place where jazz fans and musicians alike can hear some of the best music of the day.
+And, as such, NYC jazz clubs, bars & venues provide a place where jazz fans and musicians alike can hear some of the best music of the day.
 From living legends to the stars of tomorrow – and everything in between – this city has it all!

-So whether you’re a musician preparing to make the pilgrimage to the capital of jazz, or a fan looking to check out some killer music, we’ve put together this list of some of the best NYC jazz clubs and venues as part of our collection of jazz clubs and festivals around the world.
+So whether you’re a musician preparing to make the pilgrimage, or a fan looking to check out some amazing music, we’ve compiled this list of some of the best NYC jazz clubs and venues as part of our collection of jazz clubs and festivals around the world.

 The original version of this legendary New York jazz club opened in 1949 and the great Charlie Parker was the headliner – which may explain where the inspiration for the club’s name comes from.

 Aside from this bebop pioneer, the past bookings read like a who’s who of jazz history: Dizzy Gillespie, Thelonious Monk, Miles Davis, John Coltrane, Bud Powell, Stan Getz, Lester Young, Erroll Garner…

 The 2nd iteration of Birdland opened in 1986 on the Upper West Side before relocating to it’s current premises in Midtown, where it continues to welcome the modern day jazz greats – as well as jazz fans and musicians from around the world who make the pilgrimage to this piece of NYC jazz history.